Last updated on July 31st, 2019 at 03:36 pm

 Within 2 years of getting your student permit you will need to complete a minimum of 5 hours of flight time, including a minimum of 30 takeoffs and landings.
 This should be under the direction and supervision of an instructor that holds a valid flight instructor rating.

-Training must be a minimum of 20 hours in length, and it must cover air law, practices and procedures, aerodynamics, air navigation, meteorology, engines, airframes, flight instruments, flight operations, human factors, pilot decision-making process, and emergency procedures.
+Training must be a minimum of 20 hours in length of time, and it must cover air law, practices and procedures, aerodynamics, air navigation, meteorology, engines, air frames, flight instruments, flight operations, human factors, pilot decision-making process, and emergency procedures.

-There's heaps of information on this website, and a training eBook HERE to help you through training.
+There's heaps of information on this website, and a training eBook HERE to help you through the whole of your pilot training.

 When you've completed your training, your instructor will contact Transport Canada to let them know you have met the minimum requirements for licensing.